Plumsail/forms-docs/Public/microsoft-flow.rst

 That's it, after this action you can do pretty much anything with submitted data - it's parsed and ready to be used.

-Check out our How-to documentation on examples of using Flow.
-For example, for :doc:`sending an email with Flow </how-to/email>`.
+Check out our How-to documentation on examples of using MS Power Automate.
+For example, for :doc:`sending an email with flow </how-to/email>`.